 Milwaukee, Wisconsin ~ “AYYY” Who doesn’t remember the TV series Happy Days and the beloved character Arthur Fonzarelli, better known as the Fonzie?
-For 10 years, from 1974 to 1984 Milwaukee was the setting for this entertaining sitcom.
-The happy Days storyline takes place in Milwaukee, unfortunately, no filming ever took place in Milwaukee.
+For 10 years, from 1974 to 1984, Milwaukee was the setting for this entertaining sitcom.
+The happy Days storyline takes place in Milwaukee.
+Unfortunately, no filming ever took place in Milwaukee.

 12 | Hamburger Charlie

-If you are driving through Seymour Wisconsin you may want to be prepared to declare Hamburger Charlie as King of the hamburger to avoid getting hit in the face with a beef patty.
+If you are driving through Seymour, Wisconsin, you may want to be prepared to declare Hamburger Charlie as King of the hamburger to avoid getting hit in the face with a beef patty.

 13 | Al Johnson’s Goats

 In 1973, Al Johnson ordered a traditional sod-roofed building from Norway.
 Assembled it onsite right along with the sod roof.
 This sod roof later became the home of Al Johnson’s goats.
-The goats go onto the restaurant’s sod roof at the start of each tourism season, in late May and are a daily occurrence until mid-October.
-Every summer day, the goats are led up a wooden ramp into the back of a pickup truck, and when they arrive at the restaurant minutes later, they eagerly scamper onto the roof.
+The goats go onto the restaurant’s sod roof at the start of each tourism season, in late May, and are a daily occurrence until mid-October.
+Every summer day, the goats have led up a wooden ramp into the back of a pickup truck, and when they arrive at the restaurant minutes later, they eagerly scamper onto the roof.

 14 | Schoolhouse Beach